 In its Fall 2015 rulemaking agenda, the CFPB stated that it expected to conduct a rulemaking to identify larger participants in the installment lending market for purposes of its supervision program.
-However, this initiative was classified as "inactive" on the CFPB's Spring 2018 rulemaking, and its Fall 2022 Spring 2023 rulemaking agenda showed no planned activity in this area.
+However, this initiative was classified as "inactive" on the CFPB's Spring 2018 rulemaking, and its Spring Fall 2023 rulemaking agenda showed no planned activity in this area.
 Though the likelihood and timing of any such rulemaking is uncertain, the Company believes that the implementation of such rules would likely bring the Company's business under the CFPB's supervisory authority which, among other things, would subject the Company to reporting obligations to, and on-site compliance examinations by, the CFPB.
-While the CFPB has not yet initiated rulemaking for defining large participants in the installment lending market, its Spring 2023 rulemaking agenda indicates that the CFPB is considering rules to define larger participants in markets for consumer payments, suggesting that the CFPB has renewed its focus on further identifying larger participants for purposes of its supervision program.
+While the CFPB has not yet initiated rulemaking for defining larger participants in the installment lending market, its Spring Fall 2023 rulemaking agenda indicates that the CFPB is considering rules to define larger participants in markets for consumer payments, suggesting that the CFPB has renewed its focus on further identifying larger participants for purposes of its supervision program.
 Even in the absence of a larger participant rule, the CFPB has the power to order individual nonbank financial institutions to submit to supervision where the CFPB has reasonable cause to determine that the institution is engaged in "conduct that poses risks to consumers" under 12 USC 5514(a)(1)(C).
 On April 25, 2022, the CFPB announced that it has begun using this "dormant authority" to examine nonbank entities that pose risks to consumers.
+The CFPB has determined under its dormant authority that the Company is subject to its supervisory authority, and therefore is subject to reporting obligations to, and on-site examinations by, the CFPB.
+In light of this, we expect a supervisory review by the CFPB in the near future.